nightfury394/SUML/README.md

-# SUML: A Simple Machine Learning Project
+# SUML: Machine Learning Project

 This project is a simple machine learning application that demonstrates how to train a model and use it for predictions in a web application.